Chart Color Schemes

 Belmont is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Belmont's dwelling structures, as per the latest Census, consisted of 75.6% houses and 24.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+Dwelling structure in Belmont, as evaluated at the latest Census, consisted of 75.6% houses and 24.4% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Perth metro had 60.5% houses and 39.6% other dwellings.
 Home ownership in Belmont was at 22.1%, similar to Perth metro's level.
 The remaining dwellings were either mortgaged (31.9%) or rented (46.0%).
-The median monthly mortgage repayment in Belmont was $1,733, below the Perth metro average of $1,842.
-The median weekly rent figure in Belmont was $350, matching the Perth metro figure of $350.
-Nationally, Belmont's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median monthly mortgage repayment in Belmont was $1,733, lower than the Perth metro average of $1,842.
+The median weekly rent figure in Belmont was recorded at $350, equal to the Perth metro figure.
+Nationally, Belmont's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing